OXID-eSales/ddoe-wysiwyg-editor-module/README.md

 ### Requirements
 - OXID eShop compilation >=6.0.1

+### Compatibility
+- master branch is compatible with OXID eShop compilations: master
+- b-2.x branch is compatible with OXID eShop compilations: 6.2.x

 ## Bugs and Issues

 If you experience any bugs or issues, please report them in the section **WYSIWYG Editor + Media Gallery** of https://bugs.oxid-esales.com.